-This is the third in a four-part series on energy system training as a conceptual model for organizing your workouts for improved training results and climbing performance.
+This is the third in a five-part series on energy system training as a conceptual model for organizing your workouts for improved training results and climbing performance.
 This episode is the conclusion of podcast #23 (on training the Anaerobic Lactic energy system) and it details specific training protocols for improving short, intermediate, and long power endurance.
 Combined, episodes #23 and #24 make for a super-sized (2+ hours!) brain-bursting, muscle-pumping training for climbing podcast!

 0:20 – Intro about how this podcast is actually the second half of Podcast #23—combined they make for 2 hours of instruction on energy system training.
 A super-sized podcast!

 1:50 – The energy system focus remains how to best train up the anaerobic lactic energy system that “bridges” the ATP-CP and aerobic energy systems.

 3:25 – A quick recap of the first part (episode #23) on how the anaerobic lactic system works…and the specific adaptations that we’re after.